 The Stanley Story

-The British Primary educational philosophy is a unique instructional approach created more than 40 years ago under the direction and leadership of founding head, Carolyn Hambidge.
+The British Primary educational philosophy is a unique instructional approach created 50 years ago under the direction and leadership of founding head, Carolyn Hambidge.

 Stanley's History of Teacher Preparation

 The Stanley Teacher Prep program was founded in 1972 by former Colorado First Lady Bea Romer and founding head Carolyn Hambidge, both of whom had a vision for a school that would not only teach children but would serve as a model for teaching teachers as well.
 For Carolyn and Bea, the vision for their first classroom was to nurture the development of human beings — to be a safe place where teachers and children learned and taught.